joncox123/GhostBusterPlus/README.md

 ## Latest Version of EInkPlus
 For some reason, Lenovo is not keeping the drivers & support website up-to-date with the latest version of EInkPlus.
 This may be because it is supposed to automatically update itself via an OTA update.
 However, this often does not happen correctly, and the latest version is required for compatibility with Windows 11 24H2.
 As mentioned, the latest version also adds the shortcut key feature (e.g. F4), which is required for GhostBusterPlus >=0.2 to function.

-Fortunately, the latest version, LenovoEinkPlus_OTA2_PRC_1.0.124.3, of EInkPlus can be found either [here](https://drive.google.com/file/d/117gDwTUzBHfVHCzwmdNqCLCmyMuzL4Ps/view?usp=sharing) or at forums.lenovo.com/t5/ThinkBook-Plus-Laptops/EInk-Plus-Driver-Reader-Note-Apps-for-ThinkBook-Plus-Gen-4-Win11-24H2-Compatible/m-p/5377868
+Fortunately, the latest version, LenovoEinkPlus_OTA2_PRC_1.0.124.3, of EInkPlus can be found at forums.lenovo.com/t5/ThinkBook-Plus-Laptops/EInk-Plus-Driver-Reader-Note-Apps-for-ThinkBook-Plus-Gen-4-Win11-24H2-Compatible/m-p/5377868

+## eInk Screen Switching Stoped Working?
+Sometimes after a Windows update, the automatic screen switching functionality in EInkPlusApp will stop working.
+In other words, if you rotate the screen or fold it down, it does not switch from OLED to eInk screens.
+This seems to be fixed by simply reinstalling the latest version (1.0.124.3) of EInkPlus.

 ## License
 Copyright (c) 2025 by the author, joncox123.
 All rights reserved.